-The reinit condition significantly outperformed both the rev_reinit and the rand_reinit conditions which confirms that the order of freezing and reinitialisation does matter for progressive reinitialisation.
+The reinit condition significantly outperformed both the rev_reinit and the $rand_reinit$ conditions which confirms that the order of freezing and reinitialisation does matter for progressive reinitialisation.
 More specifically, it is more advantageous to start freezing weights and stop reinitialising weights from the beginning of the network compared to reversing this order or freezing and reinitialising weights in a random order.

 Progressive reinitialisation essentially learns the final weights for a single layer in a CNN at one time.
-More specifically, the procedure begins training the whole network but only freezes the best set of weights for the first layer and then reinitialises all others.
-Then the network trains all remaining layers and freezes the best set of weights found for the second layer and so on.
-This means that the network is essentially learning the best set of weights for early layers before later layers.
+More specifically, the procedure begins training the whole network but only freezes the weights for the first layer and then reinitialises all others.
+Then the network trains all remaining layers and freezes the weights found for the second layer and so on.
+This means that the network is essentially learning the best weights for early layers before later layers.
 Therefore, our results suggest that perhaps CNNs should not be trained all at once as they are currently, but rather in this forward order.